s0md3v/huepy/README.md

 Hue provides a minimal and powerful interface to print colored text and labels in the terminal.\
 It works with Python 2 as well as Python 3.

+What makes hue better than other coloring libraries?
+[Here's a comparison.](#why-hue)

 ## Supported Stuff

 Following styles are supported